DataDog/kics/documentation/rules/k8s/pod_security_policy_admission_control_plugin_not_set.md

 ### Description

- When using `kube-apiserver`, the `--enable-admission-plugins` flag should include `PodSecurityPolicy`, and it should be correctly configured in the admission control config file.
+ When a `kube-apiserver` container is present (in `containers` or `initContainers`), the `--enable-admission-plugins` flag should include `PodSecurityPolicy`.
+The rule inspects the container `command` for `kube-apiserver` and reports a MissingAttribute if the flag does not contain `PodSecurityPolicy`.
+The admission control configuration file should also be correctly configured to enable the plugin.

 ## Compliant Code Examples